LeonMengoni/Bayesian-Phylogenetics/README.md

 ## Felsenstein's pruning algorithm TODO

 **TODO**
 Add tree files that are used in the code
+Calculate overall tree length in MCMC run of python code

 **NOTE**
 Branch lengths sampled by the RevBayes algorithm: